 For my film THE LOVE EFFECT, my team and I raised 30,000 in three days.
 We went on to raise over 60,000 for the entire campaign.

-I co-directed a feature film starring James Franco, Carmen Argenziano, Horatio Sanz, and Luis Guzman.
+I co-directed a feature film starring James Franco, Carmen Argenziano (RIP), Horatio Sanz, and Luis Guzman.
 It was a blast.
 James is brilliant.
 I called him Jamesy.
 I'm not sure if he liked it.

 My first screenplay was 256 pages.
 It's called DEATH OF A SHOES SALESMAN, based on my life and time hustling shoes between 19 and 22 years old.
 I converted into a 140 page screenplay.
 Then later, a T.V. series.
 Now I'm debating a novel.

-My first film was 7 years old.
+My first film was at 7 years old.
 It was a stop motion film with my Star Wars action figures.
 I needed sand for my set.
 From my ankles to my ass, I stuffed sand in my pants and walked home.
-My legs were so heavy that the quarter mile neighborhood walk took and hour.
+My legs were so heavy that the quarter mile neighborhood walk took over an hour.
 It was not comfortable.
 I needed sand.

 Basically, I was Andy from Toy Story, making films with my toys amidst all my family's moving.
 My imagination was so strong and pumping that I didn't need the attention or friends; travel and moving was normal, so my creativity became my entire world.

-I used to re-write, ghostwrite and give notes to everyone's screenplays at Film School.
-I even directed 2nd unit for a student's thesis at a different film school.
+I used to re-write, ghostwrite and give notes to everyone's scripts in Film School.
+I even directed 2nd unit sequences for a student's thesis at a different film school.

 I'm a part of the last generation of film students to shoot on film.
 I've made films on Super 16, 16mm Black and White, and 35mm motion picture film.

 2pac is single handedly the most influential hip hop artist of all time.
 Any rapper between 1997 to 2010 that says otherwise is lying, b.